Gastrophryne carolinensis: Life history and behavior

 Gastrophyryne carolinensis toads are weak jumpers, thus either run or move by short and rapid hops.
 In general, the males move more than the females.
 These toads are mainly nocturnal, and generally remain under ground or hidden in debris during the day.

 As a tadpole, fish are their main predator, primarily mosquito fish, while as adults, their predator list is reported to include the copperhead (Agkistrodon contortrix) and the common garter snakes (Thamnophis sirtalis).
 Other known predators include the glossy watersnakes (Liodytes rigida), the eastern cottonmouth (Agkistrodon piscivorus), and the cattle egret (Bubulcus ibis).
 This particular toad species avoids predators by burrowing, seeking cover, and/or nocturnal activity patterns.
 Chemically, they are also capable of producing mucus that produces a violent burning sensation and irritates membranes.
 The toxins secreted from their skin deter predators, but they also plays a role in inhibiting ant attacks when individuals forage near ant mounds.

-These toads are accomplished burrowers, and are seldom seen on the surface.
+These toads are accomplished burrowers, and are seldom seen on the surface due to their nocturnal nature.
 Though they may be present in large numbers, their existence is hardly suspected.
 Though they are not known to establish territories, their mating calling positions can be as close as 2 cm, or as distant as several meters apart.